Authorities: Man steals truck, leads police on 3-state chase

 PITTSBURGH (AP) - A man who had just been released from a county jail in western Pennsylvania stole a vehicle and eventually led police on chase that went into West Virginia before he was finally captured in Ohio, authorities said.

 The chase began shortly before noon Monday, when a work truck was reported stolen from a construction site in Pittsburgh.
-The vehicle was soon stopped by police, but authorities said the driver - Shad Bocella, 24, of Bridgeport - soon drove off.
+The vehicle was soon stopped by police, but authorities said the driver, 24-year-old Shad Bocella, soon drove off.

 Authorities said an officer fired their weapon during the stop, though no one was hit by any shots.
 They did not say what sparked the gunfire.